SubodhShil/AI-Machine-Learning/Revision Day 1/README.md

 ### **```1.
 Regression```**

-**Predict a number (both discrete and continuous values), where could be infinitely many possible outputs.** Regression is a statistical method that helps us by understanding and predicting the relationship between variables.
+**Predict a number (both discrete and continuous values), where could be infinitely many possible outputs.** Regression is a statistical method that helps us by understanding and predicting the relationship between feature (independent) and target (dependent) variables.

 Regression analysis aims to establish a relationship between the independent variables (input features) and the dependent variable (output or target variable) to make accurate predictions.